ishaanrajiv/name-gender-prediction/README.md

-# name-gender-prediction
+# Name to Gender Prediction
 Train a Neural Network to predict genders from names.

-Note: You will need a dataset to train the model.
+(You will need a dataset to train the model)